Comment

 ENTRYPOINT instruction

-The ENTRYPOINT also targets the application in the image when the container is created.
-This instruction differs from CMD as it doesn't override the existing ENTRYPOINT instruction inside the image if you pass arguments when running the container.
+The ENTRYPOINT also targets the application in the image when you create the container.
+This instruction differs from CMD as passing arguments when running the container does not override ENTRYPOINT (although you can explicitly override it using the --entrypoint flag).

 Before using this instruction, let's explore the shell form deeper.
-As you already know, when you use it you execute the command using /bin/sh -c which expects a string.
-So echo Hello Students. is captured inside a string to execute the /bin/sh -c 'echo Hello Students.' command.
+As you already know, when you use it, you execute the command using /bin/sh -c which expects a string.
+So echo Hello Students. is passed as a string to execute the /bin/sh -c 'echo Hello Students.' command.
 Assume you have the following Dockerfile:

 FROM ubuntu:22.04